vraj151-coder/DSA-Python/Python.md

             self.price=price
         def get_discount_price(self):
             off_price=(price*self.discount)/100
-            #if discount instance variable is present then that value will be taken else class variable value will be takken
+            #if discount instance variable is present then that value will be taken else class variable value will be taken
             return price-off_price

     l1=Laptop('asus',70000)